What to Look for When Scouting Soybean Roots for Soybean Cyst Nematode

 When is the best time to scout for soybean cyst nematode symptoms?

-Six weeks post-planting is the earliest you can begin scouting for soybean cyst nematode females on the roots of your soybean plants.
-You can continue scouting for SCN females throughout the growing season until about three to four weeks before harvest.
+Six weeks post-planting is the earliest you should begin scouting for females on the roots of your soybean plants.² You can continue scouting until about three to four weeks before harvest.

 Where and how to scout for soybean cyst nematode in your fields

-When scouting for soybean cyst nematode females, gather a shovel and a magnifying glass before heading to the field.
-Start with a visual inspection to pinpoint where to dig.3 Focus on the most likely SCN hiding spots, including:
+Gather a shovel and a magnifying glass before heading to the field.
+Start with a visual inspection to pinpoint where to dig.
+Focus on the most likely SCN hiding spots, including:

-• Field entrances and exits: Machinery tires can introduce SCN-contaminated soil from other locations.
+• Field entrances and exits: Machinery tires can introduce SCN-contaminated soil.

 • Structures: Soil adjoining barns, equipment and outbuildings can host SCN.